Gr3nSkyDragon/azahar_uds/README.md

 The project continues the legacy of **Citra** and is actively developed by a community of contributors.

 *Azahar is not affiliated with or endorsed by Nintendo.*
+*This fork is not affiliated with or endorsed by Azahar or Nintendo.*

 # Installation